Platformus/Platformus-Docs/extensions/platformus_barebone.rst

 ﻿Platformus.Barebone
 ===================

-This is the basic extension that contains such things as base controller class, base view component class and base view model class, backend UI and controls etc. Every other extension uses Platformus.Barebone to have unified look and behavior.
+This fundamental extension provides base classes for controllers, view components, view models etc. Also it provides data and storage support, base backend with UI and controls etc. Every other extension can use Platformus.Barebone to have unified look and behavior.